-Length: 1 or 2 Semesters Credit(s): One or two credits Diploma: Counts as an elective for all diplomas; General, Core 40, Academic Honors, Technical level of English.
+Length: 1 or 2 Semesters Credit(s): One or two credits Diploma: Counts as an elective for all diplomas; General, Core 40, Academic Honors, Technical Language Arts Lab A provides an opportunity for individualized instruction designed to help students who are struggling in English with additional remediation.
+Although a student may take language arts labs more than two semesters, only two elective credits may be earned for Language Arts Lab A. \This course does not meet English credit requirements for graduation.